James wanted to start a blog, write astounding blog posts, drive traffic to his blog and eventually make a ton of money out of it.

 Yet, free sources should be your first preference.

-The estimate (or exact) cost of running a paid ad campaign can be found only after defining a country, daily budget, target audience, and so on.
+The estimated (or exact) cost of running a paid ad campaign can be found only after defining a country, daily budget, target audience, and so on.

 Content Writing Costs